codeboten/boten.ca/_posts/2021-02-20-Practical-OpenTelemetry-part-1-Python.md

 ...
 ```

 Now let's run the client and server one last time.
-If everything went accoring to plan, we should be able to open up the Jaeger interface, search for one of our servies and "Find Traces":
+If everything went according to plan, we should be able to open up the Jaeger interface, search for one of our services and "Find Traces":

 ![services-in-jaeger](/assets/images/otel-part-1-1.png)